Tynasello/blog-frontend/README.md

 [Live Demo](https://tynasello.github.io/blog-frontend/)

-I previosuly built a REST API for creating custom blogs.
-This project is an example frontend that shows how the API can be utilized.
+I previously built a REST API for creating custom blogs.
+This project is an example frontend that shows how the API can be used.

-Any veiwer can observe posts and create comments.
-Users who log in with correct admin username and password are granted additional privileges.
+Any viewer can observe posts and create comments.
+Users who log in with the correct admin username and password are granted additional privileges.

 To be admin of this blog, login with username: "**admin**" and password: "**adminpass**".
-This will allow you the ability to create, edit, and delete blog posts, aswell as delete post comments.
+This will allow you the ability to create, edit, and delete blog posts, as well as delete post comments.

 ## src Folder Structure